 - With the “ground” removed from under the capacitor mounting pads

-Transmission lines are linear circuits so all things being equal it should not matter where they are located.
+Transmission lines are linear circuits, so all things being equal, it should not matter where they are located.
 As long as there are no vias used to connect them it will not matter where they are located.
-In other words, if the traces remain on the same layer as the component mounting pads it won’t matter where they are located.
+In other words, if the traces remain on the same layer as the component mounting pads, it won’t matter where they are located.

 As long as the data rates are low, below about 3 Gb/S, even with connecting vias it won’t matter where they are located.
 Reference 1 at the end of this chapter is a discussion of how vias used to connect to component pins and to change layers may cause serious problems at high data rates.
 (See reference 1.)
 The design guide for PCIExpress has a section dealing with how to deal with the vias required for the connector pins.

-One of the most difficult tasks that faced designers using wide, parallel data buses was the need to keep all data and address lines the same length as the clock signal to insure accurate clocking of the data.
+One of the most difficult tasks that faced designers using wide, parallel data buses was the need to keep all data and address lines the same length as the clock signal to ensure accurate clocking of the data.
 Almost all the differential signaling protocols are designed with the clock embedded in the data with a complex encoding scheme.
 This has eliminated the need to do length matching between data, address and clock.

 Some might think that CMOS differential signaling is different from the ECL example used in Figure 4.1 to explain how this protocol works.
 Figure 4.9 is the schematic of an LVDS differential pair.
 As can be seen, there are two transmission lines delivering two signals to a current switch in Box B as was the case with the ECL example.
-The primary difference between these two circuits is the current sources used to deal with ground offsets are located in the drive end of the path for LVDS and in the receiver end for ECL.
+The primary difference between these two circuits is that the current sources used to deal with ground offsets are located in the drive end of the path for LVDS and in the receiver end for ECL.
 In both cases, the receiver functions as a crossing detector to detect a logic state change.

 Figure 4.9 LVDS Differential Pair

 When data paths are long and the data rates are high, losses along the path begin to be important sources of signal degradation.
 The primary sources of loss are losses in the dielectrics of the laminates and copper losses in the traces themselves.
 New laminates have been developed that minimize their losses.
 Copper losses have been minimized by making the surface of the traces very smooth.
-When speeds reach the point where losses are a consideration, the designer must perform simulations using accurate models of the copper, the laminate and the circuits themselves to insure the losses in the proposed design are within limits.
+When speeds reach the point where losses are a consideration, the designer must perform simulations using accurate models of the copper, the laminate and the circuits themselves to ensure the losses in the proposed design are within limits.

 Progress in the design of both transmitters and receivers over the last decade has resulted in serdes (the driver/receiver pair) that can compensate for losses in the path as large as 38 db.
 This has allowed the industry to design PCBs that operate at 28 Gb/S and higher with relative ease.

 Differential signaling has emerged as the primary method for transferring data between source and load.
 It has replaced nearly all parallel data transfer protocols.
 It is a very straight forward, easy to use technology.
 The rules necessary to achieve stable performance are quite simple and brief.
 All the protocols using differential signaling are crossing detectors.
-The primary mission of designers using these signaling protocols is to insure the places where the two sides of a differential pair cross are made stable and that there be large enough signals at the receivers to reliably detect logic state changes.
+The primary mission of designers using these signaling protocols is to ensure the places where the two sides of a differential pair cross, are made stable and that there be large enough signals at the receivers to reliably detect logic state changes.